semuconsulting/pygnssutils/README.md

 ## <a name="gnssdump">GNSSStreamer and gnssdump CLI</a>

 ```
-class pygnssutils.gnssdump.GNSSStreamer(**kwargs)
+class pygnssutils.gnssdump.GNSSStreamer(app=None, **kwargs)
 ```

-`GNSSStreamer` is essentially a CLI wrapper around the `GNSSReader` class.
+`GNSSStreamer` is essentially a configurable input/output wrapper around the `GNSSReader` class.
 It supports a variety of input streams (including serial, file and socket) and outputs either to stdout (terminal) or to an external output handler.
 The external output handler can be a writeable output medium (serial, file, socket or queue) or an evaluable Python expression (e.g. lambda).

 The utility can output data in a variety of formats; parsed (1), raw binary (2), hexadecimal string (4), tabulated hexadecimal (8), parsed as string (16), JSON (32), or any combination thereof.
 You could, for example, output the parsed version of a UBX message alongside its tabular hexadecimal representation.